umbraco/OurUmbraco/README.md

 Yes, this is a scary command line operation, don't you love it?! :-D

 (More info on how this works: http://robots.thoughtbot.com/post/5133345960/keeping-a-git-fork-updated)

-##Ignore your local web.config
-To ensure you don't accidently commit your local web.config file, you can tell git ignore any changes done to this file.
-Simply run the below command in git bash:

-	git update-index --assume-unchanged OurUmbraco.Site/web.config

-..
-Yes, this is a scary command line operation, don't you love it?! :-D

-##Projects section
-Note: the projects section doesn't work well at the moment, due to missing Marketplace.*.dll files.
-We still need to seperate our some of the Deli processes into a seperate DLL.

 ##Issues
 If you're creating a pull request, make sure that it's backed by an issue on the tracker: http://issues.umbraco.org/issues?q=project%3A+our.umbraco.org